phnx-im/docs/src/spec/authentication_service.md

 Finally, the client requests anonymous tokens so that it can create its queues at the queuing service and create its all-clients group.

 TODO: We probably want a bearer token to authenticate towards the AS for anonymous auth token retrieval, profile changes and other directly authenticated endpoints.
 I'm not sure, but I think we get this from the IdP.
-TODO: Add links to definition of credentials and information on how they are verified.
+TODO: Add links to definition of credentials and information on how they are verified, as well as to the token issuance section.

 ## User account deletion